Keep up with the latest hiring trends!

 Top screening tips for every recruiter

 1. Have an alignment meeting

-In our recruiting training content on the SocialTalent platform, one of John Vlastelica’s most enduring calls to action is the alignment meeting between recruiter and hiring manager.
+In our online recruiting training content on the SocialTalent platform, one of John Vlastelica’s most enduring calls to action is the alignment meeting between recruiter and hiring manager.
 While of primary importance for the interview, it also feeds into the screening portion of assessment as well.
 If you’re aligned on what ‘good looks like’, and you both understand the skills, knowledge, attributes, achievements, and motivations that a candidate must have, a recruiter can confidently approach a screening call with all the ammunition they need to make informed decisions that can lead to great hires and save time in the long run.
 Do not skip an alignment meeting!